aabidumer/dbtExplore/README.md

 ### Using the starter project

 Try running the following commands after cloning the project:
+(Note:- Python and DBT should be installed on your machine to run the below commands)
 - dbt run
 - dbt test